Animals, living in the attic are usually pests and therefore, well known for their ability to produce large quantities of

 • Dirty and damaged insulation needs to be replaced and removed

-• Antimicrobial spray should be used in a form of fog through the entire attic after all food debris, insulation and waste have
+• Antimicrobial spray should be used in a form of fog through the entire attic after all food debris, insulation and waste have been removed

 • Deodorization of the attic, to kill the scent and prevent for new New Orleans animals to enter the attic